yukiodesigns/estates/README.md

 - Secure transactions facilitated by Stripe
 - Search functionality by name or category

-We appreciate your interest in RealEstateHub and look forward to building a robust platform that revolutionizes the real estate experience.
+We appreciate your interest in Yukio Estates and look forward to building a robust platform that revolutionizes the real estate experience.
 If you have any questions or suggestions, please feel free to reach out to us.

 ## To Run the project:
 Follow the following steps to run this project locally: